questdb/alloc-checked/README.md

 ## Current state of the project and design philosophy

 We (QuestDB) are adding to this crate on a per-need basis.
 There's currently decent support for the `Vec` type, with more types to come.
-But contributions are quite welcome even if they extend beyond our need.
+Contributions are quite welcome even if they extend beyond our needs.

 The core design philosophy here is that it should never be possible to use this crate in a way that it silently allocates memory.
 Having a different type that can't be misused also allows for improved API ergonomics.